 After nine months of delay tactics by Garcia and his attorney (including four jury trial dates and a frivolous suppression motion), he eventually accepted the same plea bargain terms he was offered at the beginning of the action.
 He had to partially demolish the home addition and completely demolish the garage conversion because they were so substandard.
 He then acted shocked when he was told he had to foot the bill that his litigation tactics ratcheted up.
 He would rather pass the costs along to his taxpaying neighbors whose children he endangered.

+What happened in the Ramona Morales case in Indio?
 Morales is a landlord that illegally rented one of her eight homes to a tenant who violated a city ordinance that prohibits keeping farm animals in residential areas.
 After neighbors complained about the noise from these animals, the Indio Police Department issued multiple warnings to Morales informing her that she and her tenant were violating the law.
 Those warnings were ignored and the issues were not resolved.
 As a last resort, the City chose to press criminal charges against Morales for her violations.
 The city then chose to exercise its right to recover the loss of taxpayer resources that were required to get Morales to comply with the law.

+What is your reaction to the class action lawsuit the Institute for Justice has filed with Morales against Silver & Wright?
 Their accusations are meritless.
 They broke the law, were held accountable, and are now trying to get their convictions overturned, not because they are innocent, but by casting false shade on their prosecutors.
 We represent justice and the public and we will be vindicated in court.

+What do others have to say about AB 2495?
 AB 2495 prohibits cities and counties from recovering taxpayer costs they incur in abating public nuisances, including enforcing housing laws and reducing neighborhood blight.
 The Congress of Racial Equality (CORE) calls it the “Slum Lord Protection Act of 2018.”
 They, along with the Western Center on Law and Poverty, and the California Rural Legal Assistance Foundation, the Association of Deputy District Attorneys, the California College and University Police Chiefs Association, the California Narcotic Officers Association, the California Association of Code Enforcement Officers, the League of California Cities, and the Los Angeles County Professional Peace Officers Association, opposed the overly broad language in AB2495, claiming the law is racially biased and that it strips cities and counties of an important tool to address repeated egregious violations.